hungledut/reinforcement-learning-AI-VIETNAM-course/README.md

 In the problem, we apply **Approximate Q-Learning** algorithm, which utilizes a function approximator instead of a Q-Table <br>
 ![RL overview 4](images/RL4.png)

-A Q-Function Approximator is represeted by: <br>
+A Q-Function Approximator is represented by: <br>
 ![RL overview 5](images/RL5.png)

 ### Problem 3: